akash-network/node/_docs/accounts.md

 }
 ```

-## Common validations: happens for each tx
+## Common validations for each transaction
 * pubkey is valid - character length, etc.
 * tx is signiture is valid - cryptographic check